 let’s delve into the above in more detail

 So engine breaking can really assist you if used correctly.
 Avoid abrupt clutch engagement and release especially on inclines and declines where the vehicle weight is drastically shifted.
 If you are too aggressive on the clutch you could break loose the rear of your 4×2 resulting in sideways skidding.

-Tires play such a massive role in snow driving irrespective if you drive a 4×2, 4×4 or AWD vehicle.
+Tires play such a massive role in snow driving irrespective if you drive a 4×2, 4×4, or AWD vehicle.
 Understanding how temperature affects your tires’ performance is crucial.
 Remember an All-season tire will never ever perform as well as a winter-only rubber.
 The all-season tires in anything below 15F become like smooth airplane tires in soft thick snow offering very little traction.
-That’s simply because of the rubber compound and the tread block design that offers very little grip in snow and icy roads.
+That’s simply because of the rubber compound and the tread block design that offers very little grip on snow and icy roads.

 4×2 Rear Locker

 So what about a rear locker on a 4×2, will that improve your traction?
 The answer is yes and no. See, when you engage the rear locker, you essentially connect the rear driveshafts to operate as a single unit.
 This means the locker keeps both wheels turning at the same rate of speed.
 This is good when you are trying to get unstuck or if you are driving in a straight line. \